open-ephys/onix-docs/source/Hardware Guide/Headstages/serialization.rst

 #.
 Device configuration via register writing and reading. e.g. setting and
    bandwidth of the filters on the Intan chip.
 #.
-Flashing the headstage FPGA's non-volatile memory with updated firmware.
+Flashing the headstage FPGA's non-volatile memory with updated gateware.

 The `ONI Specification <https://github.com/open-ephys/ONI>`__ describes a register programming protocol that can be implemented using a 32-bit `wishbone